Onelinerhub/onelinerhub/python-pandas/how-to-empty-data-frame.md

-# How to empty data frame
+# How to empty dataframe

 ```python
 import pandas as pd